 2. The QCF decides the local quota and sends Nqcf_SliceQuotaAllocation_Response (local quota of UE number and/or local quota of PDU Session number) to the QEF.

-Editor's note: The local quota included in the Nqcf_SliceQuotaAllocation Response is an initial local quota decided by the QCF based on operator policy.
+NOTE: The local quota included in the Nqcf_SliceQuotaAllocation Response is an initial local quota decided by the QCF based on operator policy.
 The QCF adjusts the local quota later based on NWDAF analytics.

 6.19.3.3 Network Slice Local Quota Enforcement